bight/harmonia/readme.txt

 * Tested in Chrome, Firefox, IE 8+, Safari and Mobile Safari (iPhone and iPad)
 * Uses HTML5 audio where available with Flash fallback
+* Zero configuration

+The code herein was initially developed for the fine folks at [Said the Gramophone](http://saidthegramophone.com/).

 == Installation ==